MarcNeveu/IcyDwarf/README.md

 IcyDwarf
 ========
 *IcyDwarf* calculates the coupled physical-chemical evolution of an icy dwarf planet.
-Currently (version 14.x.x), the code:
+As of version 14.4.8, the code calculates:
-- Calculates the thermal evolution of an icy dwarf planet, with no chemistry (Thermal subroutine, Desch et al. 2009)
-- Calculates the depth of cracking and a bulk water:rock ratio by mass in the rocky core of icy dwarf planets from a thermal evolution output
+- The thermal evolution of an icy dwarf planet, with no chemistry (Thermal subroutine, Desch et al. 2009), but with added rock hydration, dehydration, hydrothermal circulation, and core cracking.
+The depth of cracking and a bulk water:rock ratio by mass in the rocky core are also computed.
-- Calculates whether cryovolcanism as possible by the exsolution of volatiles from cryolavas
+- Whether cryovolcanism is possible by the exsolution of volatiles from cryolavas.

 *IcyDwarfPlot* creates interactive displays of outputs from the following *IcyDwarf* functionalities:
 - Thermal Evolution